 5. Multiple ethnic communities

 Accra is home to so many ethnic communities.
 It is one of the most diverse cities in the continent in terms of ethnicity.
-Nairobi, Kenya follows closely with about forty three ethnic communities existing in the city.
+Nairobi, Kenya follows closely with about forty-three ethnic communities existing in the city.
 If you think this is impressive, Accra hosts people who speak close to fifty distinct languages when combined.

 6. Multilingual population

-This is not a really common characteristic in most cities nowadays – with the increasing globalisation.
+This is not a really common characteristic in most cities nowadays – with the increasing globalization.
 The official language in the whole country is English.
 Ga is also a very popular tongue here.
 In Accra, by the time children strike the age of five they can speak up to three languages fluently.
 As if this is not enough, by the time they are through with high school most of them have added another one or two business languages.
 A good portion of the adult population in Accra can therefore speak, read and write in at least four languages.

 7. Oxford Street is not the only one